 One of the most scenic places in southern Nevada is as popular with tourists as it is with locals.

 Among other beautiful State Parks in Lincoln County lies Cathedral Gorge State Park.
 Known for its dramatic, carved cliffs and slot canyons, what lies here today are remnants of the Pliocene-era.
-Officially set aside as State Park turf in 1924, the park became official in 1935 with the help of the Civilian Conservation Corps.
-Many of the parks picnicking facilities were constructed in the 1930s by the CCC, including the stone water tower, picnic awning, and restrooms.

 The Ruby Mountains are flush with wildlife, mountain scenery, lakes, streams and valleys, and provide nearly endless opportunities for hiking and outdoor adventure.